 Standing in Piazza Duomo, I felt the courage to step out of the map I had drawn for myself and into something uncharted.

+I decided to stay.
 I bought an apartment with peeling plaster and high ceilings, shutters that opened to a slice of sea.
 I left the security of my career, the titles and deadlines, for this place of cracked tiles and stubborn charm.

 The warmth exchanged in small, ordinary ways altered me.
 Something in me learned to rest there, to live without bracing.
 The change came quietly, almost without notice, like light moving across a room.
 Still, it remained.
 Even now, from a distance, I feel it return in unexpected moments, a private warmth, steady and enduring, reminding me that once I lived open to both light and closeness, and that it remained.